E-Prescribing of Controlled Substances

 Collaborating with Pharmacies and Software

 Surescripts is committed to enabling and optimizing the EPCS process for pharmacies, software vendors and prescribers.
-We have gained valued and necessary experience to support the industry's efforts to move forward with EPCS, in states where it is approved.
-To date, there are several EPCS certified and audited pharmacies, and pharmacy and prescriber software vendors on the Surescripts network.
-Looking forward, Surescripts will continue to monitor the EPCS process to assure quality, security and safety across the network.
-We invite participants that currently use Surescripts for their e-prescribing services, as well as new vendors, to become enabled for EPCS.
+We have gained valued and necessary experience to support the industry's efforts to move forward with EPCS.
+Surescripts continues to monitor the EPCS process to assure quality, security and safety across our national network.
+Surescripts invites pharmacies and prescriber software vendors to join network participants who have already become enabled for EPCS.

 Commitment to Quality

-laid a foundation for network support that will optimize the EPCS
+Surescripts has laid a foundation for network support that will

-pharmacy software vendors) must take steps to meet DEA
+and prescriber software vendors must take steps to meet DEA

 - Update e-prescribing software to meet all requirements specified in the IFR and SCRIPT messaging that supports EPCS